KeeganMyers/emacs-setup/README.md

 Emacs 24 themes
 ================

-This setup removes the Colour-theme pack that comes with emacs-live and replaces it with theme-pack which uses the newer builtin theme management that comes with emacs 24.
+This setup removes the problematic Colour-theme pack that comes with emacs-live and replaces it with theme-pack which uses the newer builtin theme management that comes with emacs 24.

 In addition to the default themes, Solarized themes, cyberpunk, zenburn, deviant and strange-deeper-blue are included.